-Today I was considering my role as a physician, and the way in which I have harnessed more than two decades of medical training to make health recommendations for my patients.
-As with so many careers, mine has been one of transition, with unexpected turns and changes along the way.
-In retrospect none of these changes have been detrimental in any way; each has formed its own component of my current medical “personality”.
-They have served to weave he fiber of the doctor that I am today.
+Lately I have been thinking about my role as a physician.
+I have harnessed more than two decades of medical training to make health recommendations for my patients.
+And with so many careers, unexpected turns and changes have come along the way; however, none of these changes have been detrimental.

 So you and your physician have decided that the best thing for your health, your wellness, your sexuality, your cognition, your erections, your stamina or your menopausal symptoms is to initiate a course of hormone therapy.
 You have hopefully discussed the risks and benefits of therapy, and with a physical exam in conjunction with appropriate laboratory testing have chosen a dose of hormones that will be initiated.
 This all seems pretty simple, and you leave the doctor’s office with a prescription in hand, or with a call being made to your preferred Walgreens (although I would recommend that the call be made to the closest compounding pharmacy).
 The salient question is now; have you been placed on an appropriate dose and delivery route of the hormone, and do you have a plan in place to monitor this medical regimen safely?

 My daughter is almost 15 years old, and is a competitive rower in her high school.
 She recently approached me to discuss the possibility of overseeing a weight loss program to allow her to make weight for a four woman contest.
 She and three of her friends are hoping to make the weight class.